-- Requests up to 211 multi-family residential units (at a density of 111.6 DUA) and up to 11,100 SF of retail, EDEE, personal service, or other non-residential uses permitted within the MUDD zoning district. - Prohibited uses at the site include car washes, automobile service stations, accessory drive-through windows, warehousing, and self-storage. - Maximum building height of 65 feet (details on stepbacks and reduction of height against adjacent SF residential details listed below). - Optional provisions requested include to allow mechanical and utility equipment to encroach within the setback so long as they do not block the required sidewalk along street frontages, and to allow a minimum of 213 on-site vehicular parking spaces with ability to provide up to a maximum of 223 spaces. - Commits to transportation improvements including two curb ramps at the intersections of N. Alexander and N. McDowell at 36th Street as well as an ADA compliant bus pad in the area of the existing stop. - Commits to improving the streetscape along N. Alexander Street and N. McDowell Street by providing an 8-foot planting strip and 6-foot sidewalk along with an 8-foot sidewalk and 8-foot planting strip along E. 36th Street. - Petitioner commits to installation of Rapid Rectangular Flashing Beacons for the crosswalks across East 36th Street and North Alexander Street. - Commits to architectural design guidelines including: - Preferred building materials comprising a minimum of 40 percent of the entire building elevation when facing a public or private street, alongside a prohibition on the utilization of vinyl and CMUs not architecturally finished (exclusive of door/window trim, handrails, etc.). - Modulations of building façade a minimum of 10-feet wide and project/recess a minimum of 2-foot. - Elevation design features including articulation, a recognizable architectural base, and a limitation on blank walls.
+- Requests up to 211 multi-family residential units (at a density of 111.6 DUA) and up to 11,100 SF of retail, EDEE, personal service, or other non-residential uses permitted within the MUDD zoning district. - Prohibited uses at the site include car washes, automobile service stations, accessory drive-through windows, warehousing, and self-storage. - Maximum building height of 65 feet (details on stepbacks and reduction of height against adjacent SF residential details listed below). - Requests an optional provision to allow a minimum of 213 on-site vehicular parking spaces with ability to provide up to a maximum of 223 spaces. - Commits to transportation improvements including two curb ramps at the intersections of N. Alexander and N. McDowell at 36th Street as well as an ADA compliant bus pad in the area of the existing stop. - Commits to utilization of best practices to preserve two large maturing trees; one on site located in the proposed plaza and one along an adjacent alleyway. - Commits to improving the streetscape along N. Alexander Street and N. McDowell Street by providing an 8-foot planting strip and 6-foot sidewalk along with an 8-foot sidewalk and 8-foot planting strip along E. 36th Street. - Petitioner commits to installation of Rapid Rectangular Flashing Beacons for the crosswalks across East 36th Street and North Alexander Street. - Commits to architectural design guidelines including: - Preferred building materials comprising a minimum of 40 percent of the entire building elevation when facing a public or private street, alongside a prohibition on the utilization of vinyl and CMUs not architecturally finished (exclusive of door/window trim, handrails, etc.). - Modulations of building façade a minimum of 10-feet wide and project/recess a minimum of 2-foot. - Elevation design features including articulation, a recognizable architectural base, and a limitation on blank walls.